temporenc/temporenc/README.rst

 * The total size of encoded values is very small.

-* Encoded values of the same *type* can be sorted lexicographically.
+* Encoded values of the same *type* (and precision) can be sorted lexicographically.

 * A decoder needs only the first byte to determine the total size and layout of the complete value, which allows for decoding values from a stream without the